-- 1. Notwithstanding any other provision of this Agreement, for each fiscal year 3 the Library service revenue allocated to libraries in each member city shall not be less than the 4 5 estimated library property tax revenue attributable to property located in that city.
-It shall be the responsibility of the Governing Board to develop a budget which guarantees this provision.
-Subject 6 7 to paragraph 2, below, In the event that the allocated library service revenue for a member city 8 exceeds the amount required to maintain the minimum library service for each city as described in this Agreement, that member, such excess funds shall, after deduction of any activities approved 9 by the Governing Board for library related expenditures within that city, be spent-restricted and 10 held by the JPA for on library related activities within that member city (hereinafter, "Donor City") 11 including but are not limited to, facility maintenance, facility remodeling or expansion, increased 12 service hours, or increased book material and equipment purchases, as mutually agreed by the 13 Library JPA and the City Council of that the affected member city Donor City.
-14 - 2.
-In the fiscal year following the completion and opening of the new Atherton Library (tentatively July 1, 2021- June 30, 2022), excess funds, after deduction of any activities approved by the Governing Board for library related expenditures within a member city, shall be split 50%-50% between the Library JPA and the member city to which those excess funds are attributable.
-This provision shall be reviewed every three years.
+1. Notwithstanding any other provision of this Agreement, for each fiscal year 3 the Library service revenue allocated to libraries in each member city shall not be less than the 4 estimated library property tax revenue attributable to property located in that city.
+It shall be the 5 responsibility of the Governing Board to develop a budget which guarantees this provision.
+Subject 6 to paragraph 2, below, I in the event that the allocated library service revenue for a member city 7 exceeds the amount required to maintain the minimum library service for each city as described in 8 this Agreement, that member, such excess funds shall, after deduction of any activities approved 9 by the Governing Board for library related expenditures within that city, be spent restricted and 10 held by the JPA for on library related activities within that member city (hereinafter, "Donor City") 11 including but are not limited to, facility maintenance, facility remodeling or expansion, increased 12 service hours, or increased book material and equipment purchases, as mutually agreed by the 13 Library JPA and the City Council of that the affected member city Donor City.
+14